moneroexamples/access-blockchain-in-cpp/README.md

 ## MicroCore.cpp

 `MicroCore` class is a micro version of [cryptonode::core](https://github.com/monero-project/bitmonero/blob/master/src/cryptonote_core/cryptonote_core.h) class.
-The core class is the main class with the access to the blockchain that the monero deamon is using.
-In the `cryptonode::core` class, the most important method (at least for for this example), is the [init](https://github.com/monero-project/bitmonero/blob/master/src/cryptonote_core/cryptonote_core.cpp#L206) method.
+The core class is the main class with the access to the blockchain that the monero daemon is using.
+In the `cryptonode::core` class, the most important method (at least for this example), is the [init](https://github.com/monero-project/bitmonero/blob/master/src/cryptonote_core/cryptonote_core.cpp#L206) method.
 The main goal of the `init` function is to create instance of [Blockchain](https://github.com/monero-project/bitmonero/blob/master/src/cryptonote_core/blockchain.h) class.
-The blockchain
+The `Blockchain` is the high level interface to blockchain.
+The low level one is through `BlockchainLMDB` in our case, which can also be accessed through `Blockchain` object.

-The orginal class does a lot of things, which we dont need here, such as reading program options, checking file
+The original class does a lot of things, which we dont need here, such as reading program options, checking file

 ## main.cpp